HLR/DomiKnowS/developer/KNOWLEDGE.md

        _fixedL(empty_entry_label("x", eqL(empty_entry, "fixed", {True}))) - candidates for empty_entry_label which have attribute fixed* should have their classification fixed to empty_entry._

 DomiKnows also provides **counting methods** as an extension of logical connectives.
-Each counting method contains a list of predicates or nested logical constraints and a number of required satisfied predicates.
+Each counting method contains a list of predicates or nested logical constraints and optionally a number of required satisfied predicates.
+If teh number is not specified as the last argument in the counting method, then the default value of 1 is used.
 There are two flavors of counting methods: one counting over candidates in the current context of constraint's evaluation and the other counting domain of discourse (it has 'A' suffix in the name - indicating accumulation).
+Four types of counting methods are implemented: **exists, exact, atLeast and atMost**.

   - The following counting methods are available:
     - `existsAL()`, e.g.: existsAL(firestationCity) - firestationCity exists in the domain of discourse,